 This arrangement lets the federal government carry out important national education policies, like the Australian Curriculum.
 The education minister and bodies such the Commonwealth Department of Education and Training are responsible for this.

-The PEO timeline has some more information about the history of school funding in Australia – see States Grants (Science Laboratories and Technical Training) Act 1964.
+The Federal Parliament History Timeline has some more information about the history of school funding in Australia – see States Grants (Science Laboratories and Technical Training) Act 1964.